 - The current status of the timesheet (Open, Waiting for Approval, Rejected, and Locked/Approved)

 If you change the timesheet model, any approved/rejected/waiting timesheets will revert to an "Open" state and details regarding submission/approval of the timesheet will no longer be available.
-We strongly recommend backing this data up if you have to change your timesheet model since all timesheets in the system will become "Open" after doing so.
+As a precaution, we strongly recommend backing this data up, or running any timesheet reports beforehand since all timesheets in the system will become "Open" after doing so.
 Changing the model cannot be undone.